ENS-logo

 Repeatable Attack Limitations

-If the smart contract where the vulnerability exists can be upgraded or paused, only the initial attacks within the first hour will be considered for a reward.
+If the smart contract where the vulnerability exists can be upgraded or paused,only the initial attack will be considered for a reward within the mitigation window (12 hours for Security Council, 9 days for DAO vote) .
 This is because the project can mitigate the risk of further exploitation by upgrading or pausing the component where the vulnerability exists.
 The reward amount will depend on the severity of the impact and the funds at risk.

 For critical repeatable attacks on smart contracts that cannot be upgraded or paused, the project will consider the cumulative impact of the repeatable attacks for a reward.
 This is because the project cannot prevent the attacker from repeatedly exploiting the vulnerability until all funds are drained and/or other irreversible damage is done.
 Therefore, this warrants a reward equivalent to 10% of funds at risk, capped at the maximum critical reward.

-For high smart contract bugs on testnet assets, the reward ranges between USD 100 000 to USD 150 000, contingent upon the ability to calculate the funds impacted.
-In cases where objective calculation is not feasible, the minimum reward for testnet will be USD 100 000.
+For high smart contract bugs on testnet assets, the reward ranges between contingent upon the ability to calculate the equivalent mainnet impact.Minimum $25,000 Maximum $75,000

-For critical web/apps bug reports will be rewarded with USD 50 000, only if the impact leads to:
+Critical web/application bug reports will be rewarded with USD 50,000, only if the impact leads to:

 • A loss of funds involving an attack that does not require any user action